 “All the property we have here was paid for in our own savings when we came,” he continues.
 Recalling his life prior to the purchase of the sanctuary, Richard says he and his wife lived in a suburb of New York City when he worked as an official in the United Nations, and had subsequently lived on a beautiful property adjacent to that of the Queen of Denmark in that country.

-Miracle occurs at lowest ebb for the Sanctuary for Greek cats
+Miracle occurs at the lowest ebb for the sanctuary for Greek cats

-“And this morning,” he continues, “we are 50% of the way toward buying a new piece of land about one kilometer away which is being sold for about $30,000 and we are going to try to raise the money, buy the land, clear it and make another sanctuary there.”
+“And this morning,” he continues, “we are fifty percent of the way toward buying a new piece of land about one kilometer away which is being sold for about thirty thousand dollars, and we are going to try to raise the money, buy the land, clear it, and make another sanctuary there.”

-“Because right now we have 60 cats in our garden and the area around it.
-And that’s too many for one garden,” he says with a laugh.
-“And of course we’ve got to start paying wages because we have helpers here full-time.”
+“Because right now, we have sixty cats in our garden and the area around it,” he says laughing, “and that’s too many for one garden.
+And, of course, we’ve got to start paying wages because we have helpers here full-time.”

-Several years ago, Richard and Joan received an eye-popping 70,000 applications for the job of caretaker after the BBC, unbeknownst to them, picked up the story that God’s Little People was looking for a caretaker.
+Several years ago, Richard and Joan received an eye-popping seventy thousand applications for the job of caretaker after the BBC, unbeknownst to them, picked up the story that God’s Little People was looking for a caretaker.

 Alerted to the story, the Bowells immediately turned on the television to see that their plea for someone to come and help care for their cats in the Greek sunshine was being broadcast to the entire world.

-It would have been easier, Richard says, if they had “only gotten ten applications instead of 70,000,” and the telephone rang off the hook for two months.
+It would have been easier, Richard says, if they had “only gotten ten applications instead of seventy thousand,” and the telephone rang off the hook for two months.
 “After that point,” he remembers, “it was just press article after press article.”

-Quentin and Isabelle, a couple from France, are coming on January 5 to help manage the sanctuary as well.
+Quentin and Isabelle, a couple from France, are coming on January 5th to help manage the sanctuary, as well.
 Another French woman who already works for the Bowells is in charge of all cat adoptions at present.

 “Trying to be an evolved human”

-“At least some people are, I won’t say all are — and the UN has sent this book all around the world.
+“At least some people are, I won’t say all are—and the UN has sent this book all around the world,” he reveals.

-“I always say, what she does with cats, I try to do with humans.”
+“I always say, what she does with cats, I try to do with humans,” Richard admits.

 To donate to God’s Little People Cat Sanctuary, please visit the organization’s Facebook page, here.